-1. The attorney general may establish a human trafficking commission, comprised of designees from state, local, and tribal agencies which have contact with victims or perpetrators, nongovernmental organizations that represent or work with victims, and other organizations and individuals, including victims, whose expertise would benefit the commission.
-The attorney general may establish the commission by appointing an existing statewide coalition.
+- 1. The attorney general may establish a human trafficking commission, comprised of designees from state, local, and tribal agencies which have contact with victims or perpetrators, nongovernmental organizations that represent or work with victims, and other organizations and individuals, including victims, whose expertise would benefit the commission.
+The attorney general may establish the commission by appointing an existing statewide coalition. - 2.
+The commission shall:

-c.
-Promote training on human trafficking prevention and victim services for state and local employees who may have recurring contact with victims or perpetrators;
+- c.
+Promote training on human trafficking prevention and victim services for state and local employees who may have recurring contact with victims or perpetrators; - d.

-d.
 Promote training on human trafficking investigation and prosecution . . . with the North Dakota state's attorney's association, the North Dakota peace officers standards and training board, and state and local law enforcement agencies;

 Resultingly, resources and training regarding child sex trafficking may be, or become, available for use by law enforcement.
-However, establishment of the task force is discretionary, making such training contingent on its creation.
+However, establishment of the task force is discretionary, making such training contingent on its creation and continued operation.
 Further, law enforcement officers are not statutorily mandated to receive such training nor is the training required to be ongoing.

-6.3.1 Recommendation: Statutorily mandate ongoing, trafficking-specific training on victim-centered investigations for law enforcement.

-Policy Goal 6.4 State law mandates trafficking-specific training on victim-centered investigations and prosecutions for prosecutors.
+- 6.3.1 Recommendation: Statutorily mandate ongoing, trafficking-specific training on victim-centered investigations for law enforcement.
+(See Issue Brief 6.3.) - Policy Goal 6.4 State law mandates trafficking-specific training on victim-centered investigations and prosecutions for prosecutors. - PARTIALLY MET